-Policy New Hire/New Eligible Guarantee Issue Employee policy Guarantee Issue (no medical history required): The employee can enroll up to three times their annual salary in increments of \$1,000, not to exceed the policy limit of \$1 million dollars.
-For additional amount beyond the Guarantee Issue, the employee must apply (PDF) and receive approval from The Standard Insurance Company by completing and sending in a Medical History Statement Form to The Standard Insurance Company as evidence of insurability.
-Beneficiary: Employee names beneficiary Spouse/partner policy Guarantee Issue (no medical history required): The employee can enroll a spouse or partner up to \$50,000 in increments of \$1,000, without a Medical History Statement.
+Policy Type New Hire/New Eligible Guarantee Issue Employee policy Beneficiary: employee names beneficiary Guarantee Issue (no medical history required): The employee can enroll up to three times their annual salary in increments of \$1,000, not to exceed the policy limit of \$1 million dollars.
+For additional amount beyond the Guarantee Issue, the employee must apply online and receive approval from The Standard Insurance Company by completing and sending in a Medical History Statement to The Standard Insurance Company as evidence of insurability.
+Spouse/partner policy Beneficiary: employee Guarantee Issue (no medical history required): The employee can enroll a spouse or partner up to \$50,000 in increments of \$1,000, without a Medical History Statement.
 The total policy amount cannot exceed the employee's Optional Life amount.
-For additional amount beyond the Guarantee Issue, the spouse or partner must apply (PDF) and receive approval from The Standard Insurance Company by completing and sending in a Medical History Statement Form to The Standard Insurance Company as evidence of insurability.
+For additional amount beyond the Guarantee Issue, the spouse or partner must apply online and receive approval from The Standard Insurance Company by completing and sending in a Medical History Statement Form to The Standard Insurance Company as evidence of insurability.
 The amount cannot exceed the employee's Optional Life amount or the policy limit of \$500,000.
-Beneficiary: Employee Child policy For a dependent child or children, the employee may elect, in flat amounts of \$5,000 or \$10,000.
+Child policy Beneficiary: employee For a dependent child or children, the employee may elect, in flat amounts of \$5,000 or \$10,000.
 Policy cannot exceed employee's Optional Life amount.
 No medical history required.
-Beneficiary: Employee